Samsung Galaxy A20s: Memory

 The Samsung Galaxy A20s comes with 3 GB or 4 GB of LPDDR3 RAM.
-The 3 GB RAM version has 32 GB ROM storage while the 4 GB RAM version has 64 GB ROM storage.
+The 3 GB RAM version has 32 GB of storage, while the 4 GB RAM version has 64 GB of storage.
 They have a storage type of eMMC version 5.1.
-The ROM storage can be expanded up to 512 GB as external memory using a microSD card (and the smartphone supports UHS-I speed).
+The storage can be expanded up to 512 GB with external memory using a microSD card (and the smartphone supports UHS-I speed).

 Camera

 The Samsung Galaxy A20s has three rear cameras.
-The wide camera is 13 megapixels, the ultrawide camera is 8 megapixels and the depth camera is 5 megapixels.
-The front camera is also an 8.0-megapixel wide camera.
+The wide camera is 13 megapixels, the ultrawide camera is 8 megapixels, and the depth camera is 5 megapixels.
+The front camera is also an 8 megapixel wide camera.

 Battery

-The Samsung Galaxy A20s includes a 4000 mAh battery and supports 15W fast charging.
+The Samsung Galaxy A20s includes a 4000 mAh battery and supports 15 W fast charging.

 Software

 The Samsung Galaxy A20s comes preinstalled with Android 9 Pie and One UI core version 1.0 and can be updated to Android 11 with One UI core version 3.1.